spring-projects-experimental/spring-boot-thin-launcher/README.md

 file (with a top level element called `<localRepository/>`).
 You can also use a system property `maven.repo.local` (or `maven.home` which defaults to `${user.home}/.m2`) when you launch the thin jar, but not a command line flag.
-The Maven plugin responds to the `settings.xml` and also to `-Dmaven.repo.local` as a Maven command line flag.
+The Maven and Gradle plugins respond to the `settings.xml` and also (with Maven) to `-Dmaven.repo.local` as a command line flag.

 ## How to Configure a Proxy